 - Houses are selling pre-auction.

 You may not realise but properties sold prior to auction are included in the clearance rates.
-Clever agents who can read the signs of a slowing market are now trying very hard to sell properties before auction day.
+Clever agents who recognize signs of the Sydney property market slowing are now trying very hard to sell properties before auction day.
 An unsuspecting buyer won’t realise why they’ll just feel “lucky” that they have been able to avoid bidding at a dreaded auction.
 All the while, these transactions can mask what’s really going on because they are bolstering up clearance rates.

 - Open houses are quieter.